The Best Canned Chili at the Grocery Store (With a New #1!)

 Wendy’s Chili with Beans

 The #1 best canned chili on this list is pretty neutral—that’s why we like it.
 But if what you’re looking for is a big ol’ flavor bomb, Wendy’s makes some of the best canned chili you can buy.
 Wendy’s whole thing is that their chili is made using Wendy’s hamburger patties, and that gives it a rich, savory flavor.
 While we’re confident that Wendy’s fresh, never-frozen burger patties aren’t involved in the canned version of their chili, it’s imbued with flavors that let you pretend—it’s a little smoky and very savory.
 It’s also packed with big chunks of tomato and both kidney and pinto beans, which are perfectly cooked and creamy.
 It’s good stuff, but it sure is salty.
-If that’s not a dealbreaker, this is some of the best canned chili at the grocery store.
-Welcome to the list, Wendy! —Gwynedd Stuart
+If that’s not a dealbreaker, this is some of the best canned chili at the grocery store. —Gwynedd Stuart

 Rating: